-AVCs paid by members of the Final Salary Section are invested separately from the other Scheme assets to ensure there are individual funds for each member which are clearly identifiable.
+AVCs paid by members of the Final Salary Section, to secure additional money purchase benefits are invested separately from the other Scheme assets to ensure there are individual funds for each member which are clearly identifiable.
 Each member of the Money Purchase Section is allocated an individual clearly identifiable investment fund (known as a retirement account) and AVCs paid by such members are invested in the same retirement account.